tbr117/inline-html-editor/README.md

 MIT License - feel free to use this in your projects!

-## Author

-Created for easy inline HTML editing with theme support.

 ## Changelog

 ### Version 1.0.0

 - Initial release
 - Visual and HTML editing modes
 - Theme customization
-- Clickable links
+- Clickable links with Cmd/Ctrl+Click
-- Proper HTML element styling
+- Proper HTML element styling (headings, lists, bold, italic, images)
+- Subscript and superscript support
+- Code and pre element styling with monospace font
 - No cursor jumping issues